 While travelling around Canada, there’s every chance you’ll stumble upon unexpected moments with the wildlife such as these:

-But there’s also a roster of professional tour operators, many of them award-winners, who have knowledgeable staff to lure you into the animal kingdom for up close and personal encounters with wildlife in Canada.
+In Canada, there are many professional tour operators who have knowledgeable staff to lure you into the animal kingdom for up close and personal encounters with wildlife in Canada.

-Here are 10 wildlife in Canada opportunities for your bucket list:
+Here are 10 Canadian wildlife opportunities for your bucket list.
+Pick one of these Canadian wilderness adventures now:

 For the best viewing seasons, late summer and early autumn are when the bears enjoy snacking on spawning salmon streams feeding into the coastal inlets.